rancher/dashboard/docusaurus/docs/getting-started/quickstart.md

 ## Running for Development

-To get started running the UI fro development:
+To get started running the UI for development:

 Run: